Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 Light bulbs can be deceiving in their potential to give off heat.

-Ever made the silly mistake to try and remove a bulb in your hallway just seconds after you turn it off?
+Have you ever made the silly mistake of trying to remove a bulb in your hallway just seconds after you turned it off?

 Being my usually distracted self, I have.